 Rightly so.
 We live in a digital age where ecommerce and online buying is growing rapidly.
 Online sales and marketing are an important function of Business-to-Business (B2B) and Business-to-Consumer) venture.

 A lot of startup founders wrongly believe they can wait till the startup succeeds before creating an online presence.
 Others have a poor online presence with a basic website or social media pages.

 They completely ignore other forms of sales and marketing such as blogging, digital marketing and using online influencers where necessary.

 Nowadays, both B2B and B2C customers do a lot of research online before deciding to buy anything.
-And a simple or basic website and social media presence isn’t really sufficient to create that superb impression about your startup.
+A simple or basic website and social media presence aren’t really sufficient to create that superb impression about your startup.